giva16/drawio-custom-lib/README.md

 ### 1.1 - What is SoaML?

 Service Oriented Architecture Modeling Language (SoaML) is a modeling language that enables us to architect and model Services Oriented Architecture (SOA) systems.
 SoaML extends the Unified Modeling Language (UML) profile to provide the modeling capabilities to describe how people, organizations, and different components of a system provide and use services in order to achieve a common business goal within a community, or a distributed computing environment.
-The SoaML specification is created and maintained by the <a>Object Management Group (OMG)</a>.Furthermore,
+The SoaML specification is created and maintained by the <a href="https://www.omg.org/">Object Management Group (OMG)</a>.Furthermore,

 ### 1.2 - What is the SoaML Extension for Diagrams.net?

-This extension is simply a collection of SoaML libraries that enables the user to draw SoaML diagrams within the <a>diagrams.net</a> web application and the <a>draw.io</a> desktop App created by JGraph Ltd. All syntax and semantics of the SoaML diagrams within this extension are based on the <a>OMG SoaML specification</a>.
-The extension was developed as part of my bachelor's thesis at the Vrije Universiteit Amsterdam and is specifically designed to provide students of the <a>Service Oriented Design course</a> at the Vrije Universiteit Amsterdam with a lightweight open-source tool to draw SoaML diagrams for their course assignments.
+This extension is simply a collection of SoaML libraries that enables the user to draw SoaML diagrams within the <a>diagrams.net</a> web application and the <a>draw.io</a> desktop App created by JGraph Ltd. All syntax and semantics of the SoaML diagrams within this extension are based on the <a href="http://www.omg.org/spec/SoaML/">OMG SoaML specification</a>.
+The extension was developed as part of my bachelor's thesis at the Vrije Universiteit Amsterdam and is specifically designed to provide students of the <a href="https://studiegids.vu.nl/EN/courses/2022-2023/X_405061#/">Service Oriented Design course</a> run by <a href="https://research.vu.nl/en/persons/patricia-lago">prof. dr. Patricia Lago</a> at the Vrije Universiteit Amsterdam, with a lightweight open-source tool to draw SoaML diagrams for their course assignments.
 However, this extension is open for use and modification by anyone who is interested in modeling SOA systems.

 ### 1.3 - What are the SoaML Libraries?